raz-0001/CodeClauseInternship_Chatter/README.md

 # Chatter
 A realtime chat application that lets connected users chat with each other.

-Just need to visit the page and enter the name to get started with coversation.
+Just need to visit the page and enter the name to get started with conversation.

 Live link: https://chatter-ol42.onrender.com/